 Clinicians should immediately report any suspect cases, who are residents of Kane County, to the Kane County Health Department (during or after work hours) at 630-208-3801 and take appropriate infection control precautions.

 Clinicians will need to consult with the Kane County Health Department regarding approval for testing at IDPH labs.
 However,

 Resources for Healthcare Providers

 The Jynneos vaccine for monkeypox is available at multiple locations in Kane County.
 You may contact the following healthcare providers to schedule a vaccination appointment.
-Please note that Greater Family Health and VNA both require you to be a current client.
+Please note that VNA requires you to be a current client.